rshk/pygpgme/docs/source/api.rst

         Searches for keys matching the given pattern(s).

         :param query: If ``None`` or not supplied, the :py:class:`KeyIter` fetches all available keys.
 If a string, it fetches keys matching the given pattern (such as a name or email address).
 If a sequence of strings, it fetches keys matching at least one of the given patterns.

-        :param secret: If True, only secret keys will be returned (like 'gpg -K').
+        :param secret: If true, only secret keys will be returned.

-        :return: a :py:class:`KeyIter` instance, ready to be iterated for :py:class:`Key` objects
+        :return: A :py:class:`KeyIter` instance.

     .. py:attribute:: keylist_mode

+        Default key listing behavior.

-        Property used to change the default behaviour of the key listing functions.
-The value in mode is a bitwise-or combination of one or multiple of the ``KEYLIST_MODE_*`` constants.
+        Controls which keys :py:meth:`Context.keylist` returns.
+The value is a bitwise OR combination of one or multiple of the ``KEYLIST_MODE_*`` constants.
+Defaults to :py:data:`KEYLIST_MODE_LOCAL`.

     .. py:method:: passphrase_cb